Jerome-openclassroom/Mountain_Bocage_Soil_Analysis/README.md

 - Heavy rainfall events flush fresh animal droppings into the soil.
 - Rapid infiltration through a thin filter layer and fissured rock carries bacteria directly to the catchment zone.
- > ⚠️ Since there is no chlorination or treatment plant, any trace aluminium peak from natural soil erosion is not intercepted by flocculation or filtration — it can flow directly into the household tap water.
+> ✅ Note: Since the spring water is not chlorinated or treated with aluminium-based coagulants, any aluminium detected in tap water directly reflects natural substrate mobilization (e.g. E horizon leaching, exposed phonolithe or granite weathering).